-While an income-driven plan may seem like an easy way to tackle your federal student loan payments, there are some things you should know before applying.
+While an income-driven plan may seem like an easy way to tackle your federal student loan payments, there are five things you should know before applying:

 Currently, there are four income-driven plans: the Revised Pay As You Earn (REPAYE) Repayment Plan, Pay As You Earn (PAYE) Repayment Plan, Income-Based Repayment (IBR) Plan and Income-Contingent Repayment (ICR) Plan.